AhmedFoudhail/MyPortfolio/README.md

 ### Lycée Annexe
 In 2020, I earned my Baccalaureate in the Mathematics stream, which laid the groundwork for my analytical and problem-solving skills.

-## Professional Experience

-### Startup Mauritania Incubator - École Supérieure Polytechnique de Nouakchott
-Since October 2023, I have been involved in an industrial project at the Startup Mauritania Incubator.
-My role involves designing and deploying a specialized data analysis platform for agricultural data collected from connected sensors.
-The goal is to evaluate soil quality, detect agricultural diseases, and provide detailed monitoring of agricultural operations.
-This project allows me to utilize a range of technologies, including Django, Arduino, MQTT, MongoDB, HTML, CSS, and AWS.

-### Banque Mauritanienne pour le Commerce International
-In July 2023, I completed a discovery internship at the Banque Mauritanienne pour le Commerce International.
-This experience allowed me to explore the banking sector and gain my first professional experience.
-During this internship, I worked with Python, Excel, and Word to understand various banking operations and processes.

 ## Skills

 - **Programming Languages:** Proficient in Python and R, which I use for data analysis, statistical modeling, and developing machine learning algorithms.